muliyaraghav/CarND-LaneLines-P1/writeup_template.md

   5. Detect Lines [Hough Lines](https://docs.opencv.org/3.4/d9/db0/tutorial_hough_lines.html) & [Draw Lines](https://docs.opencv.org/master/d6/d6e/group__imgproc__draw.html) as      Line Segments
   6. Draw Single Solid Line per lane by filtering, Averaging and Extrapolation
   7. Overlay the Detected Line Segments / Lines on Original Input Image so as to track the Lane Lines

+First, I converted the images to grayscale, then I ....
 4. Apply a Region of Interest (ROI) Mask by Draw a filled polygon and show the area that is the mask